trothtech/uft/doc/class.md

 where

-    class       is the canonization type
+    class       is the class

-    devtype     is an optional format or "carriage control" indicator
+    devtype     is an optional  queuing device type

 For historical reasons, `META` is not always required.
 Some older UFT servers will accept `CLASS` as a metadata statement.